pulkit6559/solid-decentralized-notes/README.md

     - Read the contents of all accessable nodes.

-## Requirements
+## Functionalities of the frontend
 A decentralized data exchange application should contain the following functionalities:
 It provides an interface that allows fetching user data from a decentralized data store.
-It allows sharing and modifications in one of the following scenarios
+It supports following functionalities:
-1. Within application b/w diff user’s pods: User X can be allowed to view User Y’s info when given the appropriate permissions
+1. Within application between different user’s pods: User X can be allowed to view User Y’s info when given the appropriate permissions
+    1.1 Add Write/Read Access
+        1.1.1 Write access means that a shared note can be edited by User X 1.1.2 Read access means that a note is unchangable by any befriended user and can only be viewed
+2. Revoke friend access: User X isn't allowed to view User Y's info any longer
-2. Public sharing: A user can decide to make the data available for public usage
+3. Public sharing: A user can decide to make the data available for public usage
-3. With other data applications: eg, a blog stored in a users pod as a social media posts
+4. Revoke public sharing: A created note by a user is being deleted from the public space and can't be viewed any more
+5. Edit notes: A User is able to change the description of a note that he created (or as already explained in (1.1.1) a note that has been shared with him with the "Write"-access authority)

+## Getting up a Solid Pod
+In order for the frontend to work, the connection to a Solid Pod is needed.
+As it is the decentralized data storage, the user needs to setup an own pod that will get connected to the prototype of this repository.
+There are multiple ways to set up a Solid Pod, we would suggest however to setup a Pod the same way the development team of this project did, in order to avoid any complications along the way.
+A user can get a Solid Pod from an authenticated Pod Provider on [this website.](https://solidproject.org/users/get-a-pod#get-a-pod-from-a-pod-provider) We suggest getting a Pod from [Inrupt Pod Spaces.](https://signup.pod.inrupt.com).
+The credentials, username and password, that are defined during the set up, are important for logging on to the Pod and is needed for the usage for the frontend.

 ## Installation
 In order to run the code an installment of Node.js as well as npm is needed.
 Node.js can be downloaded [here](https://nodejs.org/en/download/).
-Further instructions on how to install Node.js as well as npm is explained on [this website.](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-Node.js version 12.20.0 is required for this project to run smoothly.
+Further instructions on how to install Node.js as well as npm is explained on [this website.](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) Node.js version 12.20.0 is required for this project to run smoothly.

 ## Running Code
 1. Running the server